Whole home remodel in a growing area

 - Due to the home’s age, it had single pane windows, there was no insulation inside its walls and only minimal insulation in the attic and crawl space.

-- Since this area is going through a dramatic revitalization, it made sense to make an investment in this home, which ultimately became the family’s permanent residence.
+- Since this area is going through a dramatic revitalization, it made sense to make an investment in this brick ranch home, which ultimately became the family’s permanent residence.

 - Because there were limits on what could be done in the cramped space of the existing kitchen, we moved the kitchen to what was an adjacent sitting room.
 That decision and removing the fireplace and water heater in closet next to it opened up the space.
 The area now holds a dining room, entertaining and sitting area as well as a completely updated kitchen.